-45 CONTINGENT ASSETS
+40 CONTINGENT ASSETS

 The Council has submitted claims to HMRC regarding VAT overpaid over many years in relation to income at leisure centres and income from trade waste collections.
-In respect of leisure income, this amounts to £0.052m plus interest along with a claim for compound interest relating to a claim settled in 2009/10.
-In respect of trade waste income, the claim amounts to £0.649m plus interest.
-The outcome of these claims is still to be determined by HRMC.
+In respect of leisure income, a claim has been submitted for compound interest relating to a claim settled in 2009/10.
+In respect of trade waste income, the Council received a repayment of £0.048m plus interest from HMRC in 2014/15 in relation to the four-year cap period (2007-2011).
+There is a further retrospective claim to HMRC in place, in relation to trade waste income between 1978 and 2007, which amounts to £0.410m plus interest.
+The outcome of these remaining claims is still to be determined by HMRC.

-46 NATURE AND EXTENT OF RISKS ARISING FROM FINANCIAL INSTRUMENTS
+41 NATURE AND EXTENT OF RISKS ARISING FROM FINANCIAL INSTRUMENTS